 Mr. Lin is the Chairman of the Board of the Manager and is also the General Manager of GF Fund Management.
 He held various senior positions in GF Securities Co.
-Ltd. ("GF Securities"), the single largest shareholder of GF Fund Management, including General Manager of Investment Banking in Beijing Region, Deputy General Manager of Investment Banking and Deputy General Manager of Investment Banking.
+Ltd. ("GF Securities"), the single largest shareholder of GF Fund Management, including General Manager of Investment Banking in Beijing Region, Deputy General Manager of Investment Banking and Deputy General Manager of Investment Banking in Shanghai Region, and the Executive Vice General Manager of Investment Banking.
 Mr. Lin graduated from Jilin University, China in 1985 with a Bachelor degree majoring in Economics.